 Honor Flight is a nation-wide program that takes eligible World War II, Korean War and Vietnam veterans on a free trip to see their war memorials in the nation’s capital.

 World War II veterans get top priority followed by Korean War veterans.
 Terminally ill veterans from those wars who are well enough to fly with a doctor’s approval go to the front of the line.
-Vietnam Veterans who are at least 70 percent disabled due to exposure to Agent Orange herbicide or are terminally ill will be considered on a case by case basis after World War II and Korean War veterans.
+Vietnam Veterans who are at least 70 percent disabled or are terminally ill will be considered on a case by case basis after World War II and Korean War veterans.

 Support Honor Flight